General Information

 Discover the Old Quarter of Hanoi

 This is considered the most authentic and interesting area of Hanoi.
-Everything about the city is presented here!You will see people go on about their life, busy local markets, crowded streets and lanes, hundreds of scooters, ...
+Everything about the city is presented here!You will see people go on about their life, busy local markets, crowded streets and lanes, hundreds of scooter.
 It may seem chaotic at first, but you will gradually feel the vibrance of life in these small things, and that is what makes people attracted to this city.

 Hanoi is the food hub of Vietnam, that is undeniable!
 The dishes here are the real deal, and no Vietnamese food you've had back home can compare to the food made by local hawkers here.
 You can find Pho and Banh Mi on almost any street in Hanoi, as well as other delicious dishes.
 And of course, Hanoi specialty, the renowned Egg Coffee!
 The sweet and creamy meringue-like egg foam adds a unique flavour to the rich coffee taste.